greta-dev/greta/README.md

 draws <- mcmc(model, n_samples = 1000)
 ```

-`draws` is an `mcmc.list` from the `coda` package, so you can plot and summarise the samples using your favourite MCMC visualisation software
+`draws` is an `mcmc.list` object, so you can plot and summarise the samples using your favourite MCMC visualisation software

 ``` r
 library(MCMCvis)